St. Gabriel The Archangel

 In the New Testament, Gabriel, described as “an angel of the Lord,” first appears to Zacharias, the father of John the Baptist.
 He tells him, “Fear not, Zacharias: for thy prayer is heard; and thy wife Elisabeth shall bear thee a son, and thou shalt call his name John.
 And thou shalt have joy and gladness; and many shall rejoice at his birth.”
 Luke 1:13.

 After Elizabeth conceived and was six months pregnant, Gabriel appears again.
-The Book of Luke states he was sent from God to Nazareth to visit the virgin married to a man named Joseph.
+The Book of Luke states he was sent from God to Nazareth to visit the virgin betrothed to a man named Joseph.
 Gabriel said to Mary, “Hail, thou that art highly favored, the Lord is with thee: blessed art thou among women.”
 Luke 1:28.

 “Fear not, Mary: for thou hast found favor with God.